tompston/fullstack-boilerplate/nginx/README.md

-    sudo apt install python3-certbot-nginx  # install certbot cd /etc/nginx                           # cd into the nginx config sudo cp nginx.conf nginx.txt            # create a backup for the main nginx file sudo nano nginx.conf                    # copy the stuff that is written in the current ./nginx.conf file sudo nginx -t                                           # test to check if the nginx is working fine + sytax errors sudo certbot --nginx -d YOUR_DOMAIN -d www.YOUR_DOMAIN  # generate ssl certs sudo cp nginx.conf nginx-cert-backup.txt                # backup the new generated nginx.conf file again
+    sudo apt install python3-certbot-nginx  # install certbot cd /etc/nginx                           # cd into the nginx config sudo cp nginx.conf nginx.txt            # create a backup for the main nginx file sudo nano nginx.conf                    # copy the stuff that is written in the current ./nginx.conf file to /etc/nginx/nginx.conf sudo nginx -t                                           # test to check if the nginx is working fine + sytax errors sudo certbot --nginx -d YOUR_DOMAIN -d www.YOUR_DOMAIN  # generate ssl certs sudo cp nginx.conf nginx-cert-backup.txt                # backup the new generated nginx.conf file again